Dynamic Graph Neural Networks for Physiological Based Pharmacokinetic Modeling: A Novel Data Driven Approach to Drug Concentration Prediction: Related Work

 \subsection{Machine Learning in PBPK Modeling}

-Recent advances have explored the integration of machine learning with PBPK modeling.
-A combination approach utilizing Support Vector Machine Regression (SVR), Random Forest (RF), XGBoost, and Gradient Boost Machine (GBM) has been applied to predict key pharmacokinetic parameters such as unbound fraction in plasma, Caco-2 permeability, and total clearance \cite{Ye2018,Sun2024}.
-These predictions are then integrated into PBPK models to simulate drug behavior in human tissues, demonstrating improved accuracy over traditional parameter estimation methods.
+To alleviate the burden of manual parameter estimation in traditional PBPK models, recent work has explored integrating machine learning techniques into PBPK pipelines.
+Classical machine learning models—including Support Vector Regression (SVR), Random Forest (RF), XGBoost, and Gradient Boosting Machines (GBM)—have been applied to predict key pharmacokinetic parameters such as unbound fraction in plasma, Caco-2 permeability, and total clearance \cite{Ye2018,Sun2024}.
+These predicted parameters are subsequently incorporated into mechanistic PBPK models, resulting in improved simulation accuracy relative to purely empirical parameter fitting.

-Artificial intelligence and machine learning applications in PBPK modeling have been comprehensively reviewed, highlighting various methods including artificial neural networks (ANNs), decision trees (DTs), and support vector machines (SVMs) for predicting ADME properties \cite{Rich2024,tong2025progress,zhu2018nonlinear}.
-These AI-driven approaches show potential for enhancing the accuracy and efficiency of PBPK models, facilitating better drug development processes.
+Comprehensive reviews of artificial intelligence applications in PBPK modeling further document the use of artificial neural networks (ANNs), decision trees (DTs), and support vector machines (SVMs) for predicting ADME-related properties \cite{Rich2024,tong2025progress,zhu2018nonlinear}.
+While these approaches improve efficiency and scalability, they typically retain the underlying compartmental ODE structure and therefore do not fundamentally alter how inter-organ dynamics are modeled.

-Deep learning approaches have shown particular promise for drug concentration prediction in pharmacokinetic modeling \cite{BeckersM2024}.
-Neural ordinary differential equations have been explored as an alternative to traditional ODE-based approaches, offering more flexible parameterization and improved prediction accuracy \cite{Chen2018}.
-Ensemble methods have also been demonstrated to improve pharmacokinetic prediction accuracy by combining multiple models \cite{Dietterich2000,tong2025predicting}.
+More recently, deep learning methods have been explored for direct pharmacokinetic prediction, including concentration–time profile estimation \cite{BeckersM2024}.
+Neural ordinary differential equations have been proposed as flexible alternatives to fixed-form ODEs \cite{Chen2018}, and ensemble learning strategies have demonstrated improved predictive robustness by combining multiple models \cite{Dietterich2000,tong2025predicting}.
+However, most of these approaches rely on sequential or aggregate representations and do not explicitly encode physiological network structure.